mmomtchev/pymport/README.md

 If the Python function throws, JavaScript will receive a normal JavaScript `Error` object containing the Python error message prefixed with `Python exception`.
 This object will be extended with an additional attribute, `pythonTrace` which will be a `PyObject` containing the Python traceback.

 When passing a JavaScript function to Python, the resulting object has a special Python type `pymport.js_function`, that cannot be constructed in any other way.
 It is a Python callable that is otherwise indistinguishable from a Python function.
-If Python calls this function with an unsupported argument type, the JavaScript function will receive a `PyObject` for this argument.
 If the JavaScript function throws, Python will receive a generic `Exception` object containing the JavaScript error message.
 If Python does not handle this error, the error will eventually propagate back to the calling JavaScript code where it will be a JavaScript `Error` object containing a `pythonTrace` with the Python part of the stack.

 ### Importing user modules from the current directory